emosheeep/vite-plugin-lib-inject-css/README.md

 *Prefer to check plugin source code to get more information and welcome to make contribution*, which is simple enough(100+ lines).

-# Recipes of creating component library
+# Recipes of Creating Component Library

 How do we create a component library with vite, which can auto import styles and has out-of-box tree-shaking functionality?

-## Current Status

 Most of component libraries provide two ways.
 One is totally import: